wso2/ai-agent-management-platform/libs/amp-instrumentation/README.md

-# WSO2 Agent Instrumentation
+# WSO2 Agent Management Platform (AMP) Instrumentation

 Automatic OpenTelemetry instrumentation for Python agents using the Traceloop SDK, with trace visibility in the WSO2 Agent Management Platform.

 ## Overview

-`wso2-agent-instrumentation` enables zero-code instrumentation for Python agents, automatically capturing traces for LLM calls, API requests, and other operations.
+`amp-instrumentation` enables zero-code instrumentation for Python agents, automatically capturing traces for LLM calls, API requests, and other operations.
 It seamlessly wraps your agent’s execution with OpenTelemetry tracing powered by the Traceloop SDK.

 ## Features